 How to Undo Recent Commits in Git

 One of the greatest things about Git is that you can undo almost anything.
-Let’s have a look how we can undo recent commits in Git.
+Let’s have a look at how we can undo recent commits in Git.

 How to Undo Commits with git reset Command

 Note: Put the corresponding number instead of ~x.
 For example, if you specify ~3, the command will affect the third commit from the bottom.
-If you do not specify ~x, git reset --soft HEAD command will affect your latest commit.
+If you do not determine ~x, git reset --soft HEAD command will change your latest commit.

 How to Undo Commits with git revert Command

 git revert HEAD~x (git reset --hard commit hash) reverts the changes specified by the last commit in HEAD and create a new commit with the reverted changes.

 git revert HEAD ~x

 For example, if your history is as follows:

 git log --oneline 872fa7e try something crazy a1e8fb5 make some important changes to hello.txt

 How to Undo Commits with git amend Command

 git commit --amend

 This command will open your Editor and let you change the message.
 The new changes will be added to the amended commit.

-If you just want to make changes in the commit message, you simply "commit again" - without any staged changes but with the correct message:
+If you want to make changes in the commit message, you "commit again" - without any staged changes but with the correct message:

 git commit --amend -m "This is the correct message"

-If there is anything else to add to that last commit, just stage changes as normal and then commit again:
+If there is anything else to add to that last commit, stage changes as usual and then commit again:

 The --force feature forces pushing your commit after making changes to update the remote history.

 How to Undo Commits with Git git checkout Command